 Bakeries are no contest when compared to the small mom and pop bakery shops.
 Get your cakes, cookies, bread and other baked goods from people who are passionate about baking, not someone who just gets paid to work there.
 There is no doubt you will taste the difference.

 We all know about Domino's, Papa John's and Pizza Hut, but the best pies can only come from your local pizzeria.
 Many pizzeria owners hail from places where pizza is a staple food, like New York, Chicago or Philadelphia.
 They've moved their businesses to your city to bring their hometown-inspired pizza to your door, so show them your support.

 When it comes to finances, there is nothing like putting a face to the business, especially when you need cash in a hurry.
-If this is you, visiting your local lender for title loans could help you and your family celebrate Mom and Pop Business Day and the community, too.
+If this is you, visiting your local lender for payday loans could help you and your family celebrate Mom and Pop Business Day and the community, too.
 There are lots of national chains that have a huge presence in media and online, but they can't offer the service of state and regional lenders who live and work in the communities they serve!

 Searching for a gift for that special someone?
 Why not get them something from a small local gift shop?
 Gifts from the Hallmark store at the mall or a place like Target are never anything special or unique.
 A gift from a local small business will surely offer something distinctive and creative that stands out from the ordinary.

 Mmmmm, ice cream.
 Feel like treating yourself to a scoop of your favorite dessert?
 Instead of browsing the frozen food aisle or heading to the DQ, try getting a cone from your local ice cream shop instead.
 They probably have more unique flavors to choose from and many shops make their own ice cream right there in the store.
 The difference in quality and taste will probably surprise you.

 Comic Book Stores